glopzel/bojack-horseman-api/README.md

 ## How do you look them up?

-All characters were cut to a max of 2 words, because writing Hollyhock Manheim-Mannheim-Gerrero-Robinson-Zilberschlag-Hsung-Fonzerelli-McQuack was going to be too much every time, she is just Hollyhock Manheim.
+All characters were cut to a max of 2 words, because writing Hollyhock Manheim-Mannheim-Gerrero-Robinson-Zilberschlag-Hsung-Fonzerelli-McQuack was going to be too much every time, so in that case she is just Hollyhock.
-- Character actress Margo Martindale is searched as character actress
-- Officer Meow Meow Fuzzyface is Meow Meow.

 https://bojack-horseman-api.herokuapp.com/api/maude will result in `{"name":"Maude","voice":"Echo Gillette","species":"Rabbit"} `